Mimmikk/SvelteCookieBanner/README.md

-# sveltecookiebanner
+# SvelteConsentBanner
-Cookie-consent banner for SvelteKit.
+Cookie-consent banner for SvelteKit in TypeScript.
 Script is disabled until user presses Accept, if declines - no script (as expected).\
 STRONGLY recommend creating your own style for this.

 ## Implementation